Parry’s Penstemon: Harbinger of Spring

 Growing Parry’s Penstemon: Seed vs Transplants

-You can buy seeds or gather them, provided you do it responsibly.
-Sow in the fall and if they like where you’ve planted them, you’ll be rewarded with seedlings the following spring.
+Sow seeds in the fall and if they like the location, you’ll be rewarded with seedlings the following spring.

 Please see A Guide to Collecting and Growing Sonoran Desert Wildflowers.
 This brochure published by the Native Arizona Plant Society will tell you everything you need to know about collecting wildflower seeds.